Table of contents

 Early psychosis usually occurs as a gradual onset of symptoms.
-It is sometimes referred to as first-episode psychosis (FEP) and is characterized as a time in which someone first shows signs of beginning to lose contact with realty.
-Early warning signs can be difficult to distinguish from normal young adult behavior.
-It is important to see a health care provider if psychosis is suspected.
-Some signs strongly indicative of a psychotic episode are:
+Experts sometimes refer to it as first-episode psychosis (FEP) and they characterize it as a time in which someone first shows signs of beginning to lose contact with reality.
+Early warning signs can be difficult to distinguish from normal young adult behavior which is why it is important to see a health care provider if the condition is suspected.
+Some indicative signs of a psychotic episode are:

-- Hearing, seeing, tasting or believing things that others don’t
+- Seeing, hearing, tasting, or believing things that others don’t

-- Persistent, unusual thoughts or beliefs that can’t be set aside regardless of what others believe
+- Repeated, unusual thoughts or beliefs that can’t be stopped regardless of what others believe

 - Strong and inappropriate emotions or no emotions at all